 Hissène Habré was president of the former French colony of Chad from 1982 until he was deposed in 1990 by Idriss Déby Itno, the current president.
 Habré fled to Senegal in 1990 and has since been living there in exile.

-Habré’s one party rule was marked by widespread atrocities.
-He periodically targeted various ethnic groups such as the Sara (1984), Hadjerai (1987), Chadian Arabs and the Zaghawa (1989-90), killing and arresting group members en masse when he believed that their leaders posed a threat to his rule.
+A study by Human Rights Watch found that Habré’s government was responsible for widespread political killings, systematic torture, and thousands of arbitrary arrests.
+The government periodically targeted various ethnic groups such as the Hadjerai (1987) and the Zaghawa (1989-90), killing and arresting group members en masse when it was perceived that their leaders posed a threat to Habré’s rule.

 A 1992 Chadian Truth Commission accused Habré's government of 40,000 political murders and systematic torture.
 Most abuses were carried out by his dreaded political police, the Documentation and Security Directorate (DDS), whose directors reported directly to Habré.
 The directors all belonged to Habré’s inner circle, and some belonged to the same ethnic group (Gorane anakaza) or even the same family as Habré.

 The United States and France supported Habré, seeing him as a bulwark against Libya's Muammar Gaddafi.
 Under President Ronald Reagan, the United States gave covert CIA paramilitary support to help Habré take power in 1982 and then provided his government with massive military aid.
 The United States also used a clandestine base in Chad to organize captured Libyan soldiers into an anti-Gaddafi force in the late 1980s.
-Despite the abduction of the French anthropologist Françoise Claustre in 1974 and the death of Captain Galopin who came to negotiate her release in 1975 from Habré and his men, France also supported Habré after he arrived in power.
-France provided him with arms, logistical support and information, and launched military operations “Manta” (1983) and “Hawk” (1986) to help Habré’s regime push back Libyan forces.
+Despite the abduction of the French anthropologist Françoise Claustre in 1974 and the death of Captain Pierre Galopin who came to negotiate her release in 1975 from Habré and his men, France also supported Habré after he arrived in power, providing him with arms, logistical support and information, and launching military operations “Manta” (1983) and “Hawk” (1986) to help Chad push back Libyan forces.

 Habré was charged with crimes against humanity, torture and war crimes by the Chambers’ investigating judges on July 2, 2013, and then remanded to custody.
-The judges thus accepted the indictment request brought by the Chambers’ Chief Prosecutor, however the indictment is not public at this stage so the specifics of the crimes with which he is charged are not publicly known.
-If the judges wish to amend the indictment and add additional charges, they must go back to the prosecutor and ask them to file supplemental charges (réquisitoire supplétif).
+The judges’ decision affirmed their acceptance of the indictment request presented by the Chambers’ Chief Prosecutor, Mbacke Fall.
+If the judges wish to amend the indictment and add additional charges, they must go back to the prosecutor and ask him to file supplemental charges (réquisitoire supplétif).

-This is the third time Habré has been indicted.
-In January 2000, after seven of Habré’s victims filed a criminal complaint, a Senegalese judge had indicted him on charges of torture, crimes against humanity, and ‘barbaric acts.’
+This is the third time Habré has been indicted (see further below).
+In January 2000, after seven of Habré’s victims filed a criminal complaint, a Senegalese judge indicted him on charges of torture, crimes against humanity, and ‘barbaric acts.’
 Appellate courts later dismissed the case for lack of jurisdiction.
-In September 2005, a Belgian judge had indicted Habré on charges of crimes against humanity, war crimes, and torture.
+In September 2005, a Belgian judge indicted Habré on charges of crimes against humanity, war crimes, and torture.

 According to article 3 of the Chambers’ Statute, the Extraordinary African Chambers can prosecute “the person or persons most responsible” for international crimes committed in Chad during Habré’s rule.

-The Prosecutor stated publicly that he has requested the indictment of five further officials of Habré’s administration suspected of having committed international crimes.
+The Prosecutor has requested the indictment of five further officials from Habré’s administration suspected of being responsible for international crimes.
 These are:

-· Mahamat Djibrine, also known as “El Djonto,” one of the “most feared torturers in Chad,” according to the National Truth Commission and currently held in detention in Chad as part of an action brought by his victims; and
+· Mahamat Djibrine, also known as “El Djonto,” one of the “most feared torturers in Chad,” according to the National Truth Commission; and

 · Zakaria Berdei, former special security advisor to the presidency and one of those suspected of responsibility in the repression in the South in 1984.

 Article 10 of the Chambers’ Statute provides that “[t]he official position of an accused, whether as Head of State or Government, or as a responsible government official, shall not relieve him or her of criminal responsibility….”
 The investigating judges are thus free to pursue charges against President Déby for any alleged international crimes between 1982 and 1990.
-Déby was Commander in Chief – « Comchef » – of Habré’s forces during the period known as “Black September” when a murderous wave of repression was unleashed with the goal of eliminating the southern elite and replacing them with people loyal to Habré.
-By 1985, however, Déby had lost Habré’s confidence and, although he returned as a defense advisor after a period of study in France, he no longer had an operational role.
+Déby was Commander in Chief – « Comchef » –of Habré’s forces during the period known as “Black September” when amurderous wave of repression was unleashed with the goal of eliminating the southern elite and replacing them with people loyal to Habré.
+By 1985, however, Déby had lost Habré’s confidence and, although he returned as a defense advisor after a period of study in a military school in France, he no longer had an operational role.

 Habré’s victims have campaigned to bring him to justice since 1991.
 In July 2010, the Nobel Peace Prize winner Archbishop Desmond Tutu and 117 groups from 25 African countries described the victims’ struggle as an “interminable political and legal soap opera.”

 Senegal took no action against Habré from 1990 until the filing of the victims’ complaint in January 2000.
 In February of the same year, a Senegalese judge indicted Habré on charges of torture, crimes against humanity, and ‘barbaric acts.’
-However, after political interference by the Senegalese government, which was denounced by two UN human rights rapporteurs, appellate courts dismissed the case on the ground that Senegalese courts lacked jurisdiction to try crimes committed abroad.
+However, after political interference by the new Senegalese government of President Abdoulaye Wade, which was denounced by two UN human rights rapporteurs, appellate courts dismissedthe case on the ground that Senegalese courts lacked jurisdiction to try crimes committed abroad.

 Other Habré victims, including three Belgian citizens of Chadian origin, then filed a case against him in Belgium in November 2000.
 The Belgian authorities investigated the case for four years, then indicted Habré on charges of crimes against humanity, war crimes, and torture, and sought his extradition in 2005.
 A Senegalese court ruled that it lacked jurisdiction to decide on the extradition request.

 Senegal then turned to the African Union (AU), which in July 2006 called on Senegal to prosecute Habré “on behalf of Africa.”
-Senegal’s president at that time, Abdoulaye Wade, accepted the AU mandate and Senegalese law was amended to give the country’s courts explicit extraterritorial jurisdiction over international crimes.
+President Wade, accepted the AU mandate and Senegalese law was amended to give the country’s courts explicit extraterritorial jurisdiction over international crimes.
 However, the Senegalese government contended that it needed full up-front funding of €27.4 million (US$36.5 million) from the international community before beginning any investigation and prosecution.
 Three years of halting negotiations over the trial budget ensued, until Senegal and donor countries finally agreed in November 2010 to a budget of €8.6 million (US$11.4 million) for Habré’s trial.

-In July 2011, Senegal threatened to expel Habré to Chad but, days later, retracted its decision in the face of an international outcry.
+In July 2011, President Wade threatened to expel Habré to Chad but, days later, retracted his decision in the face of an international outcry.
 In announcing the retraction, Senegal’s foreign minister ruled out holding Habré's trial in Senegal.
 The Chadian government then announced its support for extraditing Habré to Belgium to face trial.

 In August 2011 and January 2012, a Senegalese appeals court refused to rule on two more Belgian extradition requests because it concluded that the legal papers were not in order.
 In both instances, the Senegalese government apparently did not transmit the Belgian legal papers intact to the court.
 Belgium submitted a fourth extradition request to Senegalese authorities in January 2012.